getdish/dish/docs/nate.md

 - importing instagram and other feed data to have more aliveness
 - top dishes <=> map pins + easily moving around cities.
   - then easily filter it down to any cuisine (top right input opposite "Uniquely Good")

-# Ratings

-- Get experts on board
-- have them easily rate/comment, etc
-- Use them as profiles